 Muesli Recipe: Delicious, wholesome, nutritious and quick breakfast based on grains, nuts, seeds and fruits.
 Spend 10 minutes to make a big jar and use it whenever you need!
 The recipe is adjustable to any dietary need.
 Raw, gluten-free, dairy-free, whole grain, vegan.

 When I started living with my husband, we would buy packaged muesli, but then I realized that it’s much healthier and cheaper to make it by myself.
-It just takes 10 minutes to assemble a 1 liter (2.3 pound) jar enough for 22 portions!
+It just takes 10 minutes to assemble a 1 liter (1 liquid quart) jar enough for 22 portions!

 So, what is muesli?

 Muesli (also referred to as “Müsli” or “Müesli”) is a raw-cereal-based mixture developed by Swiss physician Maximilian Bircher-Benner as a nutritious breakfast for his patients in the early 20th century.

 What is the difference between muesli and granola?

 In fact muesli and granola share a lot of similarities.
-Both contain grains, nuts, seeds and fruits, both are served with either milk or yoghurt and both are delicious.
+Both contain grains, nuts, seeds and fruits, both are served with either milk or yogurt and both are delicious.
 There are some differences though.